stilhere4huniid/mif-performance-attribution/README.md

 ## ⚠️ Limitations & Disclaimers

 1. **Simulated Data:** This project uses synthetically generated data and does not reflect actual Mutapa Investment Fund performance or holdings.
+It is a factor to consider why Market Context page in the dashboard is incomplete

 2. **Educational Purpose:** Created as an independent project to demonstrate financial data science skills.

 3. **Not Financial Advice:** This analysis is for educational and portfolio demonstration purposes only.

 4. **Simplified Assumptions:** Real-world factors such as transaction costs, taxes, and liquidity constraints are not modeled.

 ## 🎓 Skills Demonstrated